Leftover Holiday Turkey Stock

 - Carcass and leftover meat from a roasted turkey, chopped into sections Add to list

-- 2 quarts water or organic chicken broth Add to list
+- 2 quarts water Add to list

 - 1 small onion, chopped, skin left on Add to list

 - 1 stalk celery, chopped Add to list